phroggyy/decision/README.md

 ```
 Usage of ./decision:
   -branch string
-    	The branch where decisions will be committed (default "master")
+    	The branch where decisions will be committed (default "main")
   -commit-as-prs
     	Commit decisions as Pull Requests (default false)
   -commit-author string
     	The author name to use for commits (required)
   -commit-email string
     	The author email to use for commits (required)
+  -provider string
+    	Your git provider, github or gitlab (default "github")
-  -github-token string
+  -provider-token string
-    	Your GitHub access token (required)
+    	Your GitHub/GitLab access token (required)
+  -slack-signing-secret string
+    	Your Slack signing secret (required)
   -slack-token string
     	Your Slack API token starting xoxb-... (required)
   -source-owner string